Last Updated: June 5, 2026

 Note

-When Finished with this Exercise
+When Finished with Exercise 4.5

 How to manage the Global.MPT and elements with the Organizer in Microsoft Project - ms project free online workshop

-Exercise 6: Manage the Global.MPT with the Organizer (35 minutes)
+Exercise 4.6: Manage the Global.MPT with the Organizer (35 minutes)

 In this exercise, you will master the art of customization within Microsoft Project by utilizing the Organizer tool.
 This powerful feature lets you meticulously manage various custom elements such as views, tables, filters, calendars, reports, maps, and groups.
 Your task involves organizing these components and applying basic formatting to one of the more commonly used views.